Skip Navigation

 Things to do now

-We don’t recommend too much preparation before arrival – you’ll have enough to do when you arrive!
+We don’t recommend too much preparation before arrival as you’ll have plenty to do when your course begins.

 However, you might want to think about how you’ll prepare for study.
 This might involve clearing a space for study if you intend to study from your home or thinking about how you’ll manage your time in relation to caring, social and work obligations when you begin the programme.